Defeating Dermatitis

-Today we are going to shed light on a word that has struck many a grower with fear: Dermatitis.
-No doubt it’s a devastating disease, but the scariest thing is that it can hurt your farm quickly without much warning.
+Today, we are shedding light on a word that has struck many a grower with fear: dermatitis.
+No doubt it's a devastating disease, and the scariest thing is that it can hurt your farm quickly without much warning.

 stop dermatitis in chicken farms

-What comes to mind when I mention the word Dermatitis?
+What comes to mind when I mention the word "dermatitis"?
 For most poultry farmers, this term means a threat to both their birds and their entire farm.
-Necrotic dermatitis, specifically gangrenous dermatitis, is a secondary bacterial infection usually caused by an infectious bursal disease.
+Gangrenous dermatitis in poultry is a secondary bacterial infection usually caused by an infectious bursal disease.
+Other names for gangrenous dermatitis include necrotic dermatitis, avian malignant edema, gangrenous cellulitis and gas edema disease.
+Chicken anemia virus is another contributing factor to immunosuppression, making birds more susceptible to gangrenous dermatitis.

 Dead birds.
 Day after day.

-It happens like this...
-You begin walking to your house in the morning and as you make the turn at the end of the house, you see 5 dead birds in the corner.
-The next day in that corner there are 20 birds.
-The next day there are 70 birds.
-Depending on how bad the outbreak of dermatitis is, you could lose up to 500 birds in a house in one day!
+It happens like this: You begin walking to your poultry house in the morning, and as you make the turn at the end of the house, you see five dead birds in the corner.
+The next day, there are 20 birds.
+And the next day, there are 70 birds.
+Depending on the severity of the dermatitis outbreak, you could lose up to 500 birds in a house in one day.

-An even more frustrating issue with gangrenous dermatitis is that it's actually a secondary issue and the result of underlying causes in the house and bird.
-With characteristic gross lesions, this clinical disease can turn your poultry house environment upside down.
+An even more frustrating issue with gangrenous dermatitis (GD) is that it’s actually a secondary issue and the result of underlying causes in the house and bird.
+With characteristic gross lesions, rapid autolysis, edema, hemorrhages and discoloration in skin and muscle in affected birds, this clinical disease can turn your poultry house environment upside down.
+Severe cellulitis is also a characteristic of GD, leading to increased mortality.

-As we mentioned, infectious bursal disease and other contributing factors like inclusion body hepatitis are the cause of gangrenous dermatitis- it's a secondary disease.
+Infectious bursal disease and other immunosuppressive diseases, like inclusion body hepatitis, are contributing factors to signs of GD.
 The initial disease can come from a variety of environmental conditions that predispose flocks to more serious conditions.

-The factor of bacteria: Clostridium is a nasty bacteria that is the main culprit in causing this disease, along with and other disease organisms.
-Surprisingly these culprits are EVERYWHERE- the gut of the bird, the litter, dust in the air, feces, etc… When the skin of the bird is damaged, it is like opening the door for these bandits to get into places that can do damage.
+Clostridium perfringens type A is the main culprit in causing this disease, along with other disease organisms.
+Clostridium septicum is another bacterium involved in causing GD.
+Surprisingly, these culprits are everywhere—the gut of the bird, the litter, dust in the air and feces.
+When the skin of the bird is damaged, it is like opening the door for these bandits to get into places that can do damage.

-I’m sure many of you have picked up your dead birds and felt the spongy, fluid filled skin.
+I’m sure many of you have picked up dead birds and noticed the affected skin with edema, hemorrhages and vesicle-like lesions.
 This comes from gas that is created by the bacteria between the muscle and the skin.
-If you can detect this happening in your flock before the mortality begins to increase then you have a good chance of minimizing the damage from gangrenous dermatitis.
+If you can detect this happening in your flock before the mortality begins increasing, then you have a good chance of minimizing the damage from GD.

 Can you defeat dermatitis?